How to Invest in Stocks in 2022

 Step 4: Choosing Which Stocks to Invest in

 Once you have a funded brokerage account, you then need to determine which investments you plan to make.
 This is generally a choice between picking individual stocks yourself or opting for a fund.

 If going with the former, you need to justify the reasoning behind your stock investments.
-For example, you might decide to invest in Tesla because you believe its electric cars will play a major role in the future of domestic travel.
+For example, you might decide to invest in Tesla because you believed its electric cars will play a major role in the future of domestic travel.